judering/judering.github.io/index.md

 Musik Fabrik will perform "Whispering the Turmoil Down" in NCH (8th) and in Cologne (5th) as part of the "After Beethoven" series (cancelled)

 ## SEPTEMBER 2020
-"Wildwood" cello suite will be performed by Martin Johnson at the Hugh Lane Gallery at noon, 20th September 2020
+"Wildwood" cello suite will be performed by Martin Johnson at the Hugh Lane Gallery at noon, 20th September 2020 (Cancelled)

 ## MARCH 2020
 Performing with Silver Kites (vocal trio) at the Hugh Lane Gallery at noon, March 29th 2020 (cancelled)